Logical Structure as Knowledge: Enhancing LLM Reasoning via Structured Logical Knowledge Density Estimation: Conclusion

 \section{Conclusion}

-This work introduces a data-centric framework for enhancing LLM reasoning by proposing a novel metric—\textit{Data Reasoning Intensity} (DRI)—to quantify the inherent logical complexity within training samples.
-We further present the \textit{re-cognizing optimization} strategy, optimizing training data to better align with LLMs' reasoning boundaries.
-Our framework is validated across multiple reasoning benchmarks, demonstrating consistent improvements over existing methods.
-Additionally, we show that enhancing DRI benefits both supervised and reinforcement learning settings.
-We hope this study offers new insights into measuring and activating the untapped reasoning potential of LLMs, and inspires future work on cognitive-level data optimization.
+In this paper, we presented a data-centric framework to bolster the reasoning capabilities of LLMs.
+By introducing \textit{Structured Logical Knowledge Density} (\ours), we provide a formal metric to quantify the intrinsic logical complexity of training samples.
+Furthermore, our proposed re-cognizing optimization strategy effectively aligns training data with the inherent reasoning boundaries of LLMs.
+Extensive experiments demonstrate that our approach consistently outperforms existing baseline methods.
+We hope our findings offer a fresh perspective on measuring and unlocking the untapped reasoning potential of LLMs, while inspiring future research into cognitive-level data engineering.